daos-stack/daos/docs/admin/vmd.md

 While this configuration _should_ work, this code path has not been fully validated with DAOS 2.2.
-It should also be noted that listing less than all four NVMe disks can lead to unexpected behaviour.
+It should also be noted that listing less than all four NVMe disks can lead to unexpected behavior.
 For example, the `dmg storage format` command in DAOS 2.2 will still format all four NVMe disks that are part of the VMD domain, even if only one NVMe disk is listed in the `bdev_list`.